iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 ## Beam search

-Within the subfield of neural machine translation (NMT), a slightly more niche shortcoming of greedy decoding spurred the development of a different deterministic method called **beam search** <d-cite key="sutskever2014sequence"></d-cite>.
+Within the subfield of neural machine translation (NMT), a significant shortcoming of greedy decoding spurred the development of a different deterministic method called **beam search** <d-cite key="sutskever2014sequence"></d-cite>.

 Here's the motivating problem: when translating a sentence from one language to another, the word-to-word translation and the sequence-to-sequence translations are usually quite different.